nkjohnson16/class-manager/README.md

 # class-manager
-A class management system for educators built using Django, CSS, HTML, and Python.
+A class management system for educators and their students built using Django, CSS, HTML, and Python.